Package Torello.Java

 Operating-System independent File Read & Write utilities that reduce many common Java File I/O Commands to a single method invocation, focusing heavily on Java's Serialization feature.

-to a file in a single line of code.
-This utilizes Java's object-serialization code, compression code, and file IO code in a single method, efficiently - saving a programmer potential for headache and bugs.
+This class also makes anything involving writing or reading objects to & from disk tremendously easier.
+The methodFileRW.writeObjectToFilefor example, allows a user to write, say a in a single line of code.
+This utilizes Java's object-serialization code, compression code, and file IO code in a single method, efficiently - saving a programmer from potential hours of headache from trivial bugs.

 Hi-Lited Source-Code:- View Here: Torello/Java/FileRW.java